translucentfocus/Voron-2/Firmware/Duet/V2.1/fulg/readme.md

 - Set the axis maxima to match your bed size (`M208`).
 Don't worry about axis minima for now.
 - Set the drive directions to match your motors (`M569`).
 You can either invert the `S` parameter or flip the motor connector.
 - Use `M564 H0` in the Console to enable movement before homing.
 You can set it in `/sys/config.g` during initial setup. **_Be careful not to make unplanned moves while this command is in effect._**
-- Put the carriage in the middle of the bed.
+- Put the carriage _by hand_ in the middle of the bed.
 Double-check XY movements using small distances (< 5mm). +X should go to the right, +Y should go to the back.
+You can either change the `S` parameter of `M569` or physically reverse the motor plug, as you prefer.
+Do not disconnect motors while the board is powered.
+If both axes are reversed, you need to reverse both motors.
+If you can only get one of the two axes working in the correct direction, flip just one of them (it doesn't matter which), then check if you need to invert both axes again.
 - Check that the XY endstops work with `M119` in the Console.
 Each endstop will return its status.
 Press one by hand and issue `M119` again to see the change.
 Make sure both endstops work before continuing.
 - You can isolate individual Z motors with `M584 Zx`, replacing `x` with the number of the Z motor you want to check. i.e. `M584 Z5`, `M584 Z6`, etc. With one motor isolated, move Z up/down a few mm, just enough to confirm the direction.
 Adjust the config as needed (`S` parameter of `M569`) and reboot between each attempt. **_Do not attempt to home with isolated Z motors, you will break your printer._**
 - At this point you should be able to home X and Y separately from DWC (do not try full homing yet!).
 The gantry will rise a bit prior to moving each axis (you did fix your Z direction before, right?).